copsTvFan/cops-episode-guide/guide.md

   college at the University of Arizona and always thought about becoming a cop.
   He applied and luckily he made it He's been there three years and has been an F.T.O. for 8 months.
 It's the best job in the world and he wouldn't trade it for anything.
-Surveillance footage at a gas station shows a cop firing at a pickup truck.
-Suspects nearly hit an officer during a getaway; officers arrest a man throwing things off a balcony; a man says his girlfriend ran into a field intending to commit suicide.
+- Surveillance footage at a gas station shows a cop firing at a pickup truck.
+- Suspects nearly hit an officer during a getaway
+- officers arrest a man throwing things off a balcony
+- a man says his girlfriend ran into a field intending to commit suicide.

 ## Season 12